DataDog/appsec-threat-emulation/README.md

 ## Contributing

-At the time, the repository is not accepting contributions.
-However, if you'd like to share an interesting attack or threat with us, reach out at securitylabs@datadoghq.com!
+We're open to contributions.
+If you're looking to introduce new threats to the repo, please reach out at securitylabs@datadoghq.com so that we can move forward faster!

 ## License